The Costa Rica Surf Real Estate Guide

 The waves at Playa Grande are fast and hollow, but usually not much bigger than 5-6 feet.
 That is because the sandbars will not hold bigger swells.
 Little Hawaii at Playa Avellanas, is a volcanic reef break, that holds big wave sizes,

 In Tamarindo Beach and Langosta Beach, you will be able to find outstanding Tamarindo surf property for sale as condominiums, single-family homes and luxury homes for sale with our affiliate in Tamarindo, please contact Jogi now.

-Other locations like Playa Hermosa – Guanacaste, Santa Teresa and Flamingo Beach and others have plenty of surf tours available, where you can get a surf charters to take you out to the best surf breaks in the Guanacaste area.
+Other locations like Playa Hermosa – Guanacaste, Santa Teresa, and Flamingo Beach, and others have plenty of surf tours available, where you can get surf charters to take you out to the best surf breaks in the Guanacaste area.

 I certainly hope that this surf real estate guide Costa Rica will help you find the realtors with the necessary knowledge to purchase Costa Rica surf property.
 With their assistance, you will find that special property that will allow you to enjoy your surfing habits as well as your family’s joy and leisure.

 I want to thank the following people for all the photos supplied:

 - Mark J. Venegas of the Tamarindo affiliate office,

 - David Karr of the Jaco affiliate office,